 Melanoma and skin cancer

-When you come to the HonorHealth Research Institute Melanoma and Skin Cancer Clinic, you have access to cutting-edge care for locally advanced and metastatic skin cancers.
-The HonorHealth Research and Innovation Institute has pioneered the development and treatment of advanced skin cancers, with a key focus on less common forms of skin cancer that have fewer treatment options.
+When you come to the HonorHealth Research and Innovation Institute Melanoma Clinic, you have access to leading-edge care for locally advanced and metastatic skin cancers.
+The HonorHealth Research and Innovation Institute has pioneered the development and treatment of advanced skin cancers, with a key focus on less common forms of skin cancer that have fewer treatment options available.

 Treatments and clinical trials

-Our clinic offers one of the largest groups of clinical trials for patients with refectory melanoma and offers clinical trials that aren’t available anywhere else in the Southwest.
+The HonorHealth Research and Innovation Institute Melanoma Clinic is a leader in clinical trials for patients with refectory melanoma and offers clinical trials that aren’t available anywhere else in the Southwest.
 It’s also one of the few places in Arizona that can offer patients talimogene laherparepvec, an FDA-approved injectable treatment for advanced melanoma.

 Squamous cell carcinoma

 Squamous cell carcinoma is the most common type of skin cancer.
 Typically, squamous cell carcinomas are slow growing and can be caught and removed or radiated before they have the potential to spread or cause issues.
 Less commonly, squamous cell carcinomas can become invasive or spread.
 The HonorHealth Research Institute Melanoma Clinic specializes in all types of skin cancer, offering patients with advanced squamous cell carcinoma access to the most innovative and leading-edge treatments.